jav-ed/phd_Thesis_Writing/2_Wr/1_Chapters/4_Optimization/0_Opti_Cases/3_Cases_D.typ

 $<eq_118>

 With the design variables established, attention can be directed to the second constraint in @eq_117.
 This constraint has been modified by incorporating the term $x_(s,2)$.
+By adding the term $x_(s,2)$, which defines the position of the second support point, it is ensured that the #glspl("lie") cannot be placed in the left to the second support position.
+The underlying beam model remains consistent with that used in optimization Cases B and C. Its beam schematic is illustrated in the first row of @fig_84.

-By adding the term $x_(s,2)$, which defines the position of the second support point, it is ensured that #glspl("lie") cannot be placed in the region left of the second support position.
+By adding the term $x_(s,2)$, which defines the position of the second support point, it is ensured that the #glspl("lie") cannot be placed to the left of the second support position.
-The underlying beam model remains consistent with that used in optimization Cases B and C, as illustrated in @fig_84.
-In the third constraint of @eq_117, the variable $beta$ serves as a factor that determines what proportion of the tube-wing length may be utilized for #glspl("lie") placement.
+The underlying beam model remains consistent with that used in optimization Cases B and C, of which the schematic is depicted in the first row of @fig_84.
+In the third constraint of @eq_117, the variable $beta$ serves as a factor that determines what proportion of the tube-wing length may be utilized for the placement of #glspl("lie").
-Regarding the force design variables $x_(F,i)$, bounds have been implemented where $F_(r,i)$ represents the resultant force when force members within a cluster are summed, as detailed in @chap_4_0.
+Regarding the force design variables $x_(F,i)$, bounds have been implemented.
+Here, $F_(r,i)$ represents the resultant force obtained by summing the force members within a cluster, as detailed in @chap_4_0.
 The lower force factor $gamma_l$ and upper force factor $gamma_u$ can be applied to the resultant force to constrain its possible values.

 // ---------------------------------- scipy --------------------------------- //